Correlation between multiple scattering angle and ionization energy loss for fast electrons: Hard scattering region. Large ,

 where

-is the projection of the Moli\`{e}re distribution onto one Cartesian component of $\bm\Theta$ \cite{Bond} [the averaging over a circle in Eq. (\ref{azim-aver-varphiM}) is replaced by integration over the tangential line to it in a point $\bm{\Psi}(1-\Theta/\Psi)$ nearest to the origin].
-This approximation is confronted with the exact result (\ref{Fproptog}), (\ref{betaM-int-J0J0}) in Fig. \ref{fig:phiM-Theta-Psi}.
-Its accuracy is the highest near the top of the distribution, but degrades away from it, where $(\Theta-\Psi)^2$ is no longer small compared with $(\Theta+\Psi)^2$.
+is the projection of the Moli\`{e}re distribution onto one of the two Cartesian components of transverse vector $\bm\Psi$ \cite{Bond-Moliere} [the averaging over a circle $|\bm\Psi|=\Psi$ in Eq. (\ref{azim-aver-varphiM}) is replaced by integration over the line tangential to it in a point $\bm\Psi=\bm{\Psi}_{\lambda}(\bm\Psi\cdot\bm\Psi_{\lambda})/\Psi_{\lambda}^2$ nearest to $\bm{\Psi}_{\lambda}$].
+This approximation is confronted with the more accurate result (\ref{Fproptog}), (\ref{betaM-int-J0J0}) in Fig. \ref{fig:phiM-Theta-Psi}.
+Its accuracy is good near the top of the distribution, but degrades away from it, where $(\Psi-\Psi_{\lambda})^2$ is no longer small compared with $(\Psi+\Psi_{\lambda})^2$.

-If $\Psi$ and $\Theta$ are about equally large, the argument of $\varphi_M$ in the integrand of (\ref{azim-aver-varphiM}) or (\ref{betaM-int-dzzvarphiM-sqrt}) is everywhere large, as well.
-Then, pure Rutherford asymptotics (\ref{varphi_M-Rutherford}) applies, wherewith the integral simply evaluates to give
+If $\Psi_{\lambda}$ and $\Psi$ are about equally large but not close, the argument of $\varphi_M$ in the integrand of (\ref{azim-aver-varphiM}) or (\ref{betaM-int-dzzvarphiM-sqrt}) is everywhere large, as well.
+Then, pure Rutherford asymptotics (\ref{varphi_M-Rutherford}) applies on the entire integration interval, and the integral is simple to evaluate: